Fractured2K/Sprint-Challenge--Hash-BC-1/README.md

 Q: What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

 - A: Arrays are the most time and space efficient data structure, with a O(1) or constant time to access items inside an array.
-The reason arrays are O(1) is because computers can do arithmetic operations very fast and to access and array you use a simple forumla composed of arithmetics operations `index * sizeof(type) + start_address`.
-Adding to the beginning on array is O(n) or linear time as you'll need to move each element down one, and if theres no space you'll also need to resize the array.
-Removing items from an array is O(n) or linear time as you'll need to remove the item and move over the rest of the elements.
-Inserting at the end of the array can be best O(1) or constant time if it has room, but average of O(n) as you'll need to resize the array.
+Under the hood arrays use a simple forumla composed of arithmetics operations `index * sizeof(type) + start_address`, computers can process this formula very very quickly as it's simple arithmetics hence the reason as to why arrays are O(1) to access items.

+- Adding to the beginning of an array is O(n) or linear time as you'll need to move each element down one, and if theres no space you'll also need to resize the array.

+- Removing items from an array is O(n) or linear time as you'll need to remove the item and move over the rest of the elements.

+- Inserting at the end of the array can be best O(1) or constant time if it has room, but average of O(n) as you'll need to resize the array.

 Q: What is the worse case scenario if you try to extend the storage size of a dynamic array?